MISP/misp-galaxy/README.md

 ## How to contribute?

-Fork the project, update elements or clusters and make a pull-request.
+Fork the project, update or create elements or clusters and make a pull-request.